rubiin/rubiin.github.io/content/posts/caching-expressjs-app/caching-expressjs-app.md

 Remember redis is a key value store thus the key with which you have set data must be equal to the key with which you fetch data in this case `dogsdata`

 If you compare both the implementation, you can see that caching reduces the time taken to serve the request by almost more than 99%

+## Conclusion

+Effective caching can greatly enhance system performance and user experience, but it requires careful planning to balance speed, memory usage, and data accuracy.